GVSU Social Blog

 Take a look at your most successful and most unsuccessful posts you’ve made recently.
 What types of people engaged with it most?
 Was it current GVSU students?
 Possibly alumni?
 Or was it a broader audience of parents and community members?

-Make note of what groups engage most with your posts platform by platform, then you can move on to the next step in understanding your audience.
+platform, then you can move on to the next step in understanding your audience.

-We also recommend checking out this guide to identifying the best times of day to post, as this can better help you connect with your audience.
+guide to identifying the best times of day to post, as this can

 Create Buyer Personas

 Now it’s time to think deeper about the groups you just identified.
 Create a document outlining fictional versions of the people most likely to engage with you.
-This page provides a very helpful guide to creating buyer personas
+This page provides a very helpful guide to creating buyer personas.

 The purpose of creating buyer personas is to have a more detailed picture of not only who is currently engaged with your social media, but also which less engaged groups you want to increase engagement with.